radical-cybertools/radical.entk/doc/examples/simulationanalysis/adaptive_simulation_analysis_loop.rst

 =====================================

 The main difference from the previous cases is during the pattern object creation.
 In many cases, the analysis stage produces the number of simulations for the next iteration.
-If the analysis prints out the **ONLY** the number of simulations and no other message, it is sufficient to specify that the pattern is adaptive by adding the parameter ``adaptive_simulation=True``.
+If the analysis prints out **ONLY** the number of simulations and no other message, it is sufficient to specify that the pattern is adaptive by adding the parameter ``adaptive_simulation=True``.